PyFunceble/domain2idna/docs/installation/get-domain2idna.rst

 .. note::
    We recommend the :code:`--user` flag which installs the required dependencies at the user level.
 More information about it can be found on `pip documentation`_.
 .. warning::
-   We do not recommend the :code:`--user` flag when using :code:`domainidna` into containers like for example Travis CI.
+   We do not recommend the :code:`--user` flag when using :code:`domain2idna` into containers like - for example - Travis CI.

 .. _pip documentation: https://pip.pypa.io/en/stable/reference/pip_install/?highlight=--user#cmdoption-user